Policy-Based Routing OpenWrt Package Documentation

 interface Policy interface, it must be set.

 src_addr List of space-separated local/source IP addresses, CIDRs, hostnames or mac addresses (colon-separated).
 You can also specify a local physical device (like a specially created wlan) prepended by an @ symbol.
 Versions 1.1.2 and later allow using URLs to list of addresses.
-If curl is installed you can use the file:// schema, otherwise you can use ftp://, http:// and https:// schemas.
-This is obviously not compatible with the secure_reload option.
+If curl is installed you can use the file:// schema, otherwise you can use ftp://, http:// and https:// schemas (which are obviously not compatible with the secure_reload option).

 src_port List of space-separated local/source ports or port-ranges.